OpenCTI-Platform/opencti/README.md

 ## About

+### Authors

 OpenCTI is a product powered by the collaboration of the [French national cybersecurity agency (ANSSI)](https://ssi.gouv.fr), the [CERT-EU](https://cert.europa.eu) and the [Luatix](https://www.luatix.org) non-profit organization.

+### GDPR and the OpenCTI OpenStreetMap server

+In order to provide OpenCTI users with cartography features, the platform uses a dedicated OpenStreetMap server (https://map.opencti.io).
+To monitor usage and adapt services performances, Luatix collects access log to this server (including IP addresses).

+By using this server, you authorize Luatix to collect this information.
+Otherwise, you are free to deploy your own OpenStreetMap server and modify the platform configuration accordingly.

+If you have started using the Luatix server and change your mind, you have the right to access, limit, rectify, erase and receive your data.
+To exercise your rights, please send your request to gdpr@opencti.io.